Find out how Community Sponsorship groups have applied for CIC status

 There is a huge amount of guidance available from the CIC Regulator which you should acquaint yourselves with when you are applying, and do ask for help along the way.
 More organisations are being set up as CICs and as it becomes more well-known, more advice and support is available.

-BIGG Welcome, a recent Community Sponsorship Group to receive CIC status has shared with us how they approached their application and what made it successful.
+BIGG Welcome, are a Community Sponsorship Group that received CIC status in October 2019.
+They have shared with us how they approached their application and what made it successful.

 If you would like further advice or support when considering whether to register as a CIC, The Reset Team is always happy to help and assist your discussions.